 Assistant Commissioner Prince believed the town hall meeting could have had a larger turnout from the community.
 “From the representation, I see here I believe that we could of [had] more [people] more young people attending this town hall meeting, but we were pleased to have the representation we had and the comments that came from the floor were also instructive to us as an organisation that we need to pay a little more attention to what is happening in the community.”

 Assistant Commissioner Prince encouraged parents to pay attention to their children more before they go to school as there seems to be a deficiency in the parent-child relationship.
 He also added that going forward, more parents will also be held accountable to the law about their children’s misbehaviour.

-A number of solutions has been raised during the interactive session including having more police presence patrolling the area and having sessions with parents on how to better supervise their children.
-Concerned resident of Nicholson Fletcher is certainly not proud of the latest development with regard to juvenile delinquency within the community of Mt Horne.
+A number of solutions have been raised during the interactive session including having more police presence patrolling the area and having sessions with parents on how to better supervise their children.
+Concerned resident Nicholson Fletcher is certainly not proud of the latest development with regard to juvenile delinquency within the community of Mt Horne.
 He called on the fathers to take a greater interest in their children’s lives.
 “The breakdown of male role models the men in the home this is something that has been lacking for quite a while, but based on the trend that is happening where more females being given opportunities rather than males, this leaves a loophole that has left men behind.”

 Although the Grenville Secondary School has garnered negative publicity over the incident, Minister Thomas highlighted several positives and achievements of the school including having Deshonte Thomas a form 3 student participating in the Windward Islands Under 15 Cricket Tournament in Antigua.
 Shidel John also of form 3 was selected to represent Grenada in the recently held Jean Pierre Youth Under 16 Netball Championship also in Antigua.
 Many of the school’s achievements can be viewed on their social media page.